 The fourth and most advanced type of collaboration for innovation is the ecosystem.

-In their 2016 HBR piece called "The Ecosystem of Co-created Value"15, authors Marc Kramer and Mark Pfitzer, make a strong case for ecosystems.
-From their work we learn not only how ubiquitous ecosystems have become but also begin to understand their power to improve individual and collective wellbeing.
+In the 2016 HBR piece called "The Ecosystem of Co-created Value"15, authors Marc Kramer and Mark Pfitzer, make a strong case for ecosystems as a new way to improve individual and collective wellbeing.